-In yesterday's blog post we discussed the concept of joint legal custody which has to do with the rights and duties that you as a parent possess towards your child.
-At the outset of today's blog post from the Law Office of Bryan Fagan, PLLC I would like to talk about the other side of joint custody- physical custody of your child.
+In yesterday's blog post, we discussed the concept of joint legal custody, which has to do with the rights and duties that you, as a parent, possess towards your child.
+At the outset of today's blog post from the Law Office of Bryan Fagan, PLLC, I would like to talk about the other side of joint custody- physical custody of your child.

-Having the ability to physically interact with your child is different than being able to make decisions on your child's behalf alone.
-While these rights are important, it is almost like being a stock trader if you only have legal custody of your child.
+Being able to interact with your child physically is different from making decisions on your child's behalf alone.
+While these rights are essential, it is almost like being a stock trader if you only have your child's legal custody.
 The physical aspects of your relationship are what many parents crave coming out of a divorce.
-This is likely because parents, yourself included most likely, have legitimate fears about being able to see their child as much as they would like as a result of the divorce.
+This is likely because parents, yourself included, most likely, have legitimate fears about seeing their child as much as they would like due to the divorce.

 Potential negatives of joint physical custody